microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 Usually, there is no need to keep references to the other blocks, which helps reduce memory consumption.

-#### Use nameFormat to specify a readable name for your block
+#### Use `nameFormat` to specify a readable name for your block
-The nameFormat gets associated with the data flow block, and it makes it easier to identify blocks when debugging issues.
+The `nameFormat` gets associated with the Dataflow block, and it makes it easier to identify blocks when debugging issues.

-Some special consideration may be needed if there is a large number of blocks being created, as it may increase memory usage.
+Some special consideration may be needed if there are a large number of blocks being created, as it may increase memory usage.
 ```CSharp
 this.blockA = DataflowBlockSlim.CreateBroadcastBlock<...>(
     nameFormat: "Block A {1}",